-Our talented team of chemists have extensive experience of prosecuting drug discovery programmes to success gained from within leading pharmaceutical and biotechnology companies.
+BioAscent’s medicinal chemistry services are provided by our highly talented team of chemists, who have extensive experience of prosecuting successful drug discovery programmes gained within leading pharmaceutical and biotechnology companies.
 We understand the importance of making the right compound, not any compound, and that delivering a successful molecule with the appropriate biological, ADME and safety profile is set at the design stage.

-Working in close partnership with you to understand your philosophies and project needs we can design and synthesise the optimal ligands for your project at all phases of the discovery process (Hit generation, Hit to Lead, Lead Optimisation).
+Working in close partnership with you to understand your approach and project needs we can design and synthesise the optimal ligands for your project at all phases of the discovery process (Hit generation, Hit to Lead, Lead Optimisation).
+We assess and interpret the information from testing and rapidly incorporate it into the next design cycle thereby ensuring rapid progress.
 With our wealth of knowledge as drug hunters we can quickly and efficiently take your programme to success.

 Our synthetic chemistry capabilities include multi-step synthesis of complex molecules, asymmetric synthesis, route design, building block synthesis, parallel synthesis of ligand arrays and reference molecules.